Short summary of the content of a book or journal article. Commonly found in many databases and some periodicals index.

 This library houses the general collections at the University of Hartford, serving most of the colleges, and including special Judaica, Leisure and Education collections.
 Located in Harrison Libraries in the Harry Jack Gray Center.

 Regularly published collection of articles.
-Also referred to as magazines, journals, newspapers, etc. Use the periodicals list from the Harrison Libraries homepage to identify those held.
-Also, the office responsible for maintaining the collection.
+Also referred to as magazines, journals, newspapers, etc. Also, the office responsible for maintaining the collection.
 Part of Library Resource and Metadata Services Department and located in Harrison Libraries' lower level.

-This department helps members of the UHart community to identify and use sources of information.
-Mortensen Reference help at the Reference Desk or Office on the main level.
+This department helps library users to find and use information resources.
 Allen Reference, for music and dance help, is at the main service desk on the lower level.
+Mortensen Reference, for help with other subjects, is at the Reference Desk or Office on the main level.

 Renewing is the process which allows you to extend the loan period for a book.
 Some restrictions may apply.
 Renewals may be requested online, by phone, or at the Circulation desk.

-Assigned readings for classes.
-Hardcopy reserves are kept at Circulation.
-Some may also be available as Electronic Reserves or on Blackboard.
+Materials set aside by faculty to be readily available for students throughout the semester.
+Hardcopy reserves are kept at the Mortensen and Allen circulation desks.
+Some may also be available as Electronic Reserves on Blackboard.

 This department is responsible for acquiring and making all libraries materials accessible.
 Includes Acquisitions, Cataloging, Interlibrary Services, and Periodicals.